 Distorted Color on the Projected Image

 This happens a lot when there is lots of light in the room.
 This might make you decide to dim your lights but even then the color will not be correct.
 The reason for this is that the setting on your projector could be affecting your video source.
 This is easily solved by adjusting the color settings on your computer.

 Furthermore, the issue could be the cables.
 If your cables are loose and there is some movement, then this could become a source of distorted colors.
 Also, if the cables are damaged, replace them.

 Other Projector Issues and Their Solutions

 This is a problem you will most likely experience during the lifespan of a projector.
-If the temperature of your projector gets too high a warning message pops up on your screen.
+If the temperatures of your projector get too high a warning message pops up on your screen.
 The next thing that might happen is your device shutting down without warning to caution the internal components from damage.

 Signs that indicate your projector is overheating include:

 - A too loud fan.
 If you hear a high-pitched sound from your projector, it means that it is working too hard to cool the components inside.
 This could be due to the lamp being too hot.
 To solve this problem, turn off your projector and let it cool down.